Armillaria luteobubalina: Control

 Methods for controlling the spread of Armillaria root rot include physical removal of infected trees, stumps and large roots; fumigation of soil around infected hosts; and injection of fumigants directly into infected hosts.
 These methods are often not practical due to high cost, introduction of toxic chemicals that affect other organisms, or health and safety issues for the operator.
 Biological control is another method that has been investigated to control root rot caused by A. luteobubalina.
 In one study, thinning stumps of Eucalyptus diversicolor were simultaneously inoculated with A. luteobubalina and one of the saprobic wood decay fungi Coriolus versicolor, Stereum hirsutum and Xylaria hypoxylon; all three fungi significantly reduced infection by A. luteobubalinea.
 These results were echoed in another study of stumps in karri regrowth forests, where it was shown that the presence of other wood decay fungi suppressed the growth of A. luteobubalina on the stump base.

+Uses

+Although it has a hot-bitter taste, the species is edible, and cooking removes the bitterness.